aojea/httplog-analyzer/README.md

 1. Make sure you have installed [docker](https://docs.docker.com/install/) and [docker compose](https://docs.docker.com/compose/)

-2. Run the compose file:
+2. Run the docker-compose file:

 ```sh
 docker-compose up
 ```

-3.
+3. Once docker-compose file you have your metrics infrastructure ready to go, just launch the log analyzer and observe the results in the console.